nv-nikkulkarni/rag/docs/nv-ingest-standalone.md

   SPDX-License-Identifier: Apache-2.0
 -->

-# Deploying NV-Ingest Standalone
+# Deploy NV-Ingest Standalone for NVIDIA RAG Blueprint

-This guide explains how to deploy and use NV-Ingest as a standalone service without deploying the full ingestor server.
+This guide explains how to deploy and use NV-Ingest as a standalone service for [NVIDIA RAG Blueprint](readme.md) without deploying the full ingestor server.
 This is useful when you want to ingest documents directly using Python scripts.

 For more details and advanced usage, refer to:
 - [NVIDIA/nv-ingest repository](https://github.com/NVIDIA/nv-ingest)